Should I Refinance My Mortgage? How to Decide in 2026

 If you plan to stay in the home for at least 3-5 more years, this refinance makes strong financial sense.

 If your break-even point is under 24 months and you plan to stay in the home for several more years, refinancing is almost certainly worth it.
-If the break-even stretches beyond 48 months, you need to be very confident you will not sell or refinance again before then.
+If the break-even stretches beyond 48 months, you need to be very confident you won't sell or refinance again before then.

 You can run this exact calculation with real numbers using the Mortgage Refinance Calculator.